KGrzegorzewski/TicTacToe-Minimax/README.md

 # AI TicTacToe
-A project aimed at implementing algorithms that play the tic-tac-toe game Rules of the game: https://en.wikipedia.org/wiki/Tic-tac-toe The following algorithms have been implemented:
+A project aimed at implementing algorithms that play the tic-tac-toe game.

+Rules of the game: https://en.wikipedia.org/wiki/Tic-tac-toe The following algorithms have been implemented:
 1) Random algorithm - a randomly selected field (from the available ones) is played